Bernays-Schoenfinkel-Ramsey with Simple Bounds is NEXPTIME-complete: Instantiation of Base-Sort Variables and Free-Sort Variables

 Formally, the aforementioned representatives are induced by constant symbols when interpreted under a hierarchic interpretation.
-Independently of any interpretation these constant symbols will serve as symbolic \emph{instantiation points}, i.e.\ they will be used to instantiate base-sort variables similar to the $c_i$ in equivalence (\ref{eqn:InstantiationEquivalence}).
-We start off by defining the set of instantiation points that need to be considered for every base-sort variable.
-This set depends on the constraints affecting such a variable.
-However, we first need to develop a proper notion of what it means for a base-sort variable to be affected by a constraint.
+Independently of any interpretation these constant symbols will serve as symbolic \emph{instantiation points}, i.e.\ they will be used to instantiate base-sort variables similar to the $d_i$ in equivalence ($*$).
+We start off by defining the set of instantiation points that need to be considered for instantiation of a given base-sort variable.
+But first, we need a proper notion of what it means for a base-sort variable to be affected by a constraint.
 The following example shall illustrate the involved issues. \begin{example} Consider the following clauses:

-Obviously, the variables $x_1$, $y_1$, $y_2$ and $z_1$ are affected by the constraints in which they occur explicitly.
-In the given clauses variables are just names addressing argument positions of predicate symbols.
-Thus, it is more suitable to speak of the \emph{argument position} $\<T,1\>$ instead of variables $x_1$ and $z_1$ that occur as the first argument of predicate symbol $T$ in the first and third clause.
+The variables $x_1$, $y_1$, $y_2$ and $z_1$ are affected by the constraints in which they occur explicitly.
+Technically, it is more suitable to speak of the \emph{argument position} $\<T,1\>$ instead of variables $x_1$ and $z_1$ that occur as the first argument of predicate symbol $T$ in the first and third clause.
 Speaking in such terms, argument position $\<T,1\>$ is directly affected by the constraints $x_1 \not\equals -5$ and $z_1 \geq 6$, argument position $\<Q,1\>$ is directly affected by $x_1\not\equals -5$ and $y_1 < 2$, and finally $\<Q,2\>$ is affected by $y_2 < 0$.
 As soon as we take logical consequences into account, the notion of ``being affected'' needs to be extended.
 The above clause set, for instance, logically entails the clause $x \geq 6 \;\|\; \to Q(x,y)$.
 Hence, although not \emph{directly} affected by the constraint $z_1 \geq 6$ in the clause set, the argument position $\<Q,1\>$ is still indirectly subject to this constraint.
 The source of this effect lies in the first clause as it establishes a connection between argument positions $\<T,1\>$ and $\<Q,1\>$ via the simultaneous occurrence of variable $x_1$ in both argument positions. \end{example} One lesson learned from the example is that argument positions can be connected by variable occurrences.
 Such links in a clause set $N$ shall be expressed by the relation $\con_N$.